Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Comparison to the Model Spaces

 under the projection operator map.
-Again, we need to do the same computations, but with respect to the Riemannian metric as the map $H$ is not holomorphic.
-The Conlon-Hein estimate \ref{CHbound} as in the proof of Region \RNum{4} in Theorem \ref{acybound}.
+Again, we need to do the same computations, but with respect to the Riemannian metric, as the map $H$ is not holomorphic.
+We use estimate \ref{CHbound} as in the proof of Region \RNum{4} in Theorem \ref{acybound}.
 Using the same notation, there is the bound

 where the first term in the second line is $CK^{-d_1}$, which is bounded by a constant times $D^{-1}$ and the second term is a decaying term containing $B$ times $KD^{-1} \sim D^{\frac{1}{d_1}-1}$ as desired.